andrehertwig/admintool/README.md

 * `../admintool/includes/...`

-The *MenuEntry.target* should point relative from *admintool* folder to the template which should be resolved by this menu entry.
-This template will be shown in the central area (within tag `<div class="content-wrapper">`).
+The *MenuEntry.target* should point relative from the *admintool* folder to the template which should be used by this menu entry.
+This template will be shown in the main frame (within tag `<div class="content-wrapper">`).

-You can also override templates provided by admin-tools-core library.
+You can also override templates provided by the admin-tools-core library.
 Per default templates will be found by *OrderedClassLoaderResourceResolver* using the *TemplateUrlComparator*.
-If more than one template has been found the core template will be used last, all others in natural string comparison of absolute template URL (with JAR names) -> The first will be picked.
+If more than one template has been found the core template will be used last, all others in natural string comparison order of absolute template URL (with JAR names).
+The first will be picked. -> Your desired template should be named to lead the comparison order.